kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Build image (Hands-on)

-1. Go back to the web terminal to check the build you started earlier.
+1. Go back to your terminal to check the build you started earlier.
    You should see the following message if image was built successfully.
 Please wait if it's still building:

    ```